lI4Nl/bloom-stick/README.md

 ### Compiling

-The Bloom Stick project is a compilation of softwares built around precompiled binaries of Attract-Mode, no source code modification on the different software is made.
+The Bloom Stick project is a compilation of software built around precompiled binaries of Attract-Mode, no source code modification on the different software is made.
 (this is not the aim of the project).

 If you wish to compile yourself any of the program listed, please refer to them individually.

-### Windows Build (Clean Installation)
+### Custom Build (for Windows)

 To run the software and games in optimal conditions, Bloom Stick is tested on a mini PC like an Intel Compute Stick device)